Research and development: European Union

 Europe is lagging behind in R&D investments from the past two decades.
 The target of 3% of gross domestic product (GDP) was meant to be reached by 2020, but the current amount is below this target.
 This also causes a digital divide among countries since only a few EU Member States have R&D spending.

 Research and innovation in Europe are financially supported by the programme Horizon 2020, which is open to participation worldwide.

 A notable example is the European environmental research and innovation policy, based on the Europe 2020 strategy which will run from 2014 to 2020, a multidisciplinary effort to provide safe, economically feasible, environmentally sound and socially acceptable solutions along the entire value chain of human activities.

 Firms that have embraced advanced digital technology devote a greater proportion of their investment efforts to R&D. Firms who engaged in digitisation during the pandemic report spending a big portion of their expenditure in 2020 on software, data, IT infrastructure, and website operations.
 A 2021/2022 survey found that one in every seven enterprises in the Central, Eastern and South Eastern regions (14%) may be classed as active innovators — that is, firms that spent heavily in research and development and developed a new product, process, or service — however this figure is lower than the EU average of 18%.
 In 2022, 67% of enterprises in the same region deployed at least one sophisticated digital technology, and 69% EU firms did the same.

+As of 2023, European enterprises account for 18% of the world's top 2 500 R&D corporations, but just 10% of new entrants, compared to 45% in the United States and 32% in China.

+As of 2024, the electronics sector leads in R&D investment, with 28% of its total investment dedicated to it.
+This is followed by textiles (19%), digital (18%), and aerospace (15%).
+Other sectors allocate less than 10% of their total investment to R&D.

+While 17% of the world’s top R&D investors are based in the European Union, they accounted for only 1% of acquisitions involving EU-based companies between 2013 and 2023.

 Worldwide

 In 2015, research and development constituted an average 2.2% of the global GDP according to the UNESCO Institute for Statistics.

 By 2018, research and development constituted an average 1.79% of the global GDP according to the UNESCO Institute for Statistics.
 Countries agreed in 2015 to monitor their progress in raising research intensity (SDG 9.5.1), as well as researcher density (SDG 9.5.2), as part of their commitment to reaching the Sustainable Development Goals by 2030.
 However, this undertaking has not spurred an increase in reporting of data.
 On the contrary, a total of 99 countries reported data on domestic investment in research in 2015 but only 69 countries in 2018.
 Similarly, 59 countries recorded the number of researchers (in full-time equivalents) in 2018, down from 90 countries in 2015.
-UNESCO Institute for Statistics is the global custodian of these R&D data; data can be freely obtained from the UIS database.